How African fishermen feel the burn of their own practices – DW – 05/10/2023

 Nowadays. he and his fellow fishermen feel helpless, as they see large foreign boats in the distance racing in first to snatch off their catch of the day, while artisanal fishermen like Bertin still go out to sea in canoes and small vessels.
 The competition looks like a game of David versus Goliath.

 But that's by far not the only issue: Off the coast of Ghana, due to years of overfishing, the quantity of fish caught has almost dropped by half in the past fifteen years.
-Bertin doesn't know what the future holds.
+Fishermen like Bertin simply don't know what the future holds.

 "In Ghana, I have seen people using chemicals like a soap powder called Omo.
 Some use heavy means like dynamite.
 With these techniques, you can just pick [the fish] up," says Bertin.